Ashlalala/aajonusnet/md/QNA/Q&A Of June 10, 2007.md

 A: Douching, yes.

-Q: Because I know that sometimes, especially women, get bacteria from the tract into the vagina area, and I want to know, that also is a problem.
+Q: Because I know that sometimes, especially women, get the bacteria from the tract into the vagina area, and I want to know, that also is a problem.

 A: Well, you've got a lot of fungus that are still discarding into that area.
 So the best way to douche is to take a kefir that you've made, not a foreign kefir.
 Now, you don't want to use a foreign kefir grain in this.
 You want the natural bacteria, because the grain bacteria works against your natural bacteria.
 It will even eat the natural bacteria.
 The bacteria that grows in milk naturally will not do that.
 So that's why I like to just encourage you with honey.
 It helps those bacteria grow quickly.
 So you just take that and dilute it with a little Gerolsteiner water.
 You don't shake it up.
 You just stir it lightly in there so you don't lose all the carbon.
 And then you douche with that.
 You can use a little bit of maybe a teaspoon of lemon and a teaspoon of lime juice mixed in the kefir before you mix it with the Gerolsteiner and then douche with that.
 Okay, you're welcome.
 Do you have a question?